ChenHuilong1223/CyDotian/README.md

 # CyDotian
-A software that identifies internal repeats of sequences
+An algorithm to identify internal repeats of sequences